matthieu-farcot/TCP-Dump-Music/script_documentation.md

   -> Just like with the first track, a NoteOnEvent, NoteOffEvent and ProgramChangeEvent (Instrument) has to be assigned (Line 68-88).
   -> Finally a EndOfTrackEvent has to be assigned to the newly created track(Line 96).
   -> More instruments can easily be added with the same principle.

+## Short Explanation of specific lines of code
+  * MAX_OCTAVE

+The highest possible value the octave can have.
+The pitch of a note will never go above this value.
+Decrease this to force a darker sound.
+Increase this to allow higher pitched sound.

+  * note = note + octave * 5

+The multiplicator in this variable can be used to change the pitch of the sound.
+Lower value     means darker sound, higher value means higher pitched sound.
+Keep in mind that if the multiplicator is increased, the pitch will still not go above the MAX_OCTAVE value.

+  * track.append(midi.NoteOnEvent(tick=0, velocity=70, pitch=note))

+The tick determines when the key is being hit.
+Increasing this value means it takes longer after a key hit until the next key is being hit.
+The velocity determines how hard the key of a piano for example is being hit, in other words this determines the base volume (max. value: 127).
+The pitch determines the pitch of the note.
+This is set to the (note = note + octave * 5) variable.
+Changing said variable therefore changes the pitch.

+  *  track.append(midi.NoteOffEvent(tick=300, pitch=note))

+The tick determines how long the key is being pressed.
+Lowering this value  means notes are being played faster, increasing this value means it takes longer until the next note is being played.
+The pitch is the same as stated before.

+  * track.append(midi.ProgramChangeEvent(data=[0]))

+This function determines which instrument is being played.
+Change the data value to change the instrument.
+Which instrument equals which data parameter can be found here https://en.wikipedia.org/wiki/General_MIDI#Program_change_events
+The value of the instrument is always -1 than shown on wikipedia!